-no longer have the same meaning, for all have been "clothed with Christ" and are "sons of God" (Gal 3:26; 4:4-7).
-As Westfall notes, "If there is no condemnation for those in Christ, then women should no longer bear a sense of guilt, shame, consequences, or restrictions for Eve's behavior any more than men do for Adam's behavior.
-If women are led by the Spirit, then they are identified with the life and righteousness of Jesus Christ; they are not identified with Eve's violation of God's command or any additional susceptibility to deception and sin."
+At the same time, Paul is not attempting to say that in reality there are no slaves, Gentiles or women,21 but that in Christ these human distinctions no longer have the same meaning, for all have been "clothed with Christ" and are "sons of God" (Gal 3:26; 4:4-7).22 As Westfall notes, "If there is no condemnation for those in Christ, then women should no longer bear a sense of guilt, shame, consequences, or restrictions for Eve's behavior any more than men do for Adam's behavior.
+If women are led by the Spirit, then they are identified with the life and righteousness of Jesus Christ; they are not identified with Eve's violation of God's command or any additional susceptibility to deception and sin."23

 In other words, not only does Gal 3:28 demonstrate that all have equal availability and status in salvation and fellowship with God, the very declaration that in Christ all are one demands a social response that leads to a spiritual equality and access beyond the merely spiritual realm.
-It seems here that Paul's overall concern is for consistency between the gospel message and how it is lived out between those who have become the "sons of God."
-Thus, in regards to Jewish/Gentile relationships, Paul challenged Peter for treating Hellenistic Christians differently in the presence of other
+24 It seems here that Paul's overall concern is for consistency between the gospel message and how it is lived out between those and exclusions (re)produced by it...Paul's concept of oneness in Christ...rejects hierarchy but not difference as such."